SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 1. Copy, paste, and run the provided command to your PowerShell or Terminal.
 This will install the OpenTelemetry collector and relevant dashboards.
 1. When finished, click **Start using Sumo**. <br/><img src={useBaseUrl('img/get-started/install-otel.png')} alt="icon" style={{border: '1px solid gray'}} width="500" />

-Next, you'll be taken to your onboarding checklist guide, where you can view your Dashboards, run your first log search, set up alerts, install more apps for your environment, and more.
+Next, you'll be taken to your onboarding checklist guide, where you can view dashboards, run your first log search, set up alerts, install more apps for your environment, and more.

 ### Upgrade or continue with Free account